 Nails.
 Get Them Cut!

 Regular nail maintenance is essential for the growth and health of your pup.
 Unfortunately, this service is often overlooked and considered only an aesthetic to some owners, only getting attention when the ‘click clack’ of their walking becomes too much of an annoyance.
+However, neglecting your dog’s nails can lead to several health issues, including discomfort, pain, and even mobility problems.
+Long nails can affect their gait and lead to injuries, making it crucial to prioritize nail trimming as a fundamental aspect of pet care.

-Nails that are done seldom are seen as a punishment for your dog whereas nails done regularly, are seen as a part of life (This goes for regular grooming as well).
+Nails that are done seldom are seen as a punishment by your dog whereas nails done regularly, are seen as a part of life (This goes for regular grooming as well).
 Your pup can develop an aversion to having their nails done if they rarely receive it which can lead to stress, discomfort, and unwanted injuries to your pup’s nail.

 Example shown below: take a look at the angle of the pup’s leg in the photo before (left) versus after (right) the nails were clipped.
 Imagine holding your legs in an awkward position to compensate for long nails for extended periods - it would quickly get very uncomfortable.